-According to Pew Research Center, a 2019 study found that 54%, over half, of adult Americans got their news “sometimes” or “often” from social media, with the most common source being Facebook.
+According to Pew Research Center, a 2019 study found that 54% of adult Americans got their news “sometimes” or “often” from social media, with the most common source being Facebook.
 Another Pew study found that two-thirds of U.S. adults say they’ve seen their own news sources report facts meant to favor one side of the political spectrum.
 Those two facts when put together create a frightening picture for the general public.
 However, this is no accident.

 Recently, there’s been a buzz around Netflix’s newest documentary, The Social Dilemma, a documentary interviewing the creators of the public’s favorite social media platforms.
 They peel back the layers of mental gymnastics these companies use in order to manipulate their audience.